kera-cudmore/example-calling-reusable-workflows/README.md

 # Example Calling Reusable Workflows

-Examples of calling reusable workflows.
+Repository showing an example of a workflow that calls a reusable workflows.

+Read the related blog post here: [Reusable GitHub Workflows](https://www.keracudmore.dev/posts/2025-03-24/)